LGGNet: Learning from Local-Global-Graph Representations for Brain-Computer Interface: Results and Discussion

 In this part, the saliency map \cite{simonyan2013deep} is utilized to visualize which parts of the data are more informative.
-To better visualize the saliency map, the original saliency map is averaged along the time dimension to get the topological map of the EEG channels for each subject.
-Fig.~\ref{fig:saliency_map} shows the averaged saliency map of all the subjects.
-From the figure, LGG learns more from the frontal and temporal areas of the brain.
-The frontal area of the brain is full of emotional information \cite{7946165}\cite{kragel2018generalizable}.
-The temporal lobe of the brain has relations to the emotional process \cite{olson2007enigmatic}.
-Besides, neuroscience evidence \cite{jancke2008music} suggests the temporal lobe has a crucial role in the formation of melody representations, which is closely related to the stimuli (music videos) used in the DEAP dataset.
-The above neurological knowledge indicates the neural network learns from the emotion-related regions of EEG signals.
+To better visualize the saliency map, the original saliency map was averaged along the time dimension to get the topological map of the EEG channels for each subject.
+Fig.~\ref{fig:saliencymap} shows the averaged saliency map of all the subjects.